ambro-r/JIRADataExtractor/README.md

 * Serilog.Sinks.Console
 * Serilog.Sinks.File

+## To Do

+Genearlly this would also be in the respective class, but it's here as a reminder as well...

+* IssueParser: When seaching, need to find a way to ony return certain fields (i.e. might only want a list of Issue Keys)
+* SprintParser: Need to re-think and possibly re-do some of the logic.

 Just some VERY useful tools and API links:
 * [JSON Formatter & Validator][1.1]
 * [QuickType][1.2] : Convert JSON into gorgeous, typesafe code in any language.